geoking1907/geoking1907/README.md

-# Hi there, my name is Georgii
+# Hi there, my name is Georgii!

 ## About me
 I am a beginner in programming.
 Here I will upload my projects.
 Thanks for visiting my profile.

-- 📚 I’m currently learning everything)))
+* 📚 I’m currently learning everything)))
-- 🎻 I love play violin
+* 🎻 I love to play violin
 > Do what you love, love what you do.

 ### Skills: